OneRoof is NZ's home of Real Estate, providing users with up to date property data to make more informed property decisions.

 • Property value (Estimate and RV)

-• Further property specific information (Local council data and property history)
+• Property details (Local council data and property history)

-• Suburb information (our ‘About the area’ map, market insights and explore the suburb blurb)
+• Suburb information (About the area map, market insights, and suburb overview)

 Case study one